BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/10_Service_Users/Solved/Readme.md

     Note that `usr/sbin/nologin` is at the end of the Tripwire line.

+3. Add a line to the `sudoers` file to allow this user to run only `tripwire` using `sudo` privileges.

-3. We will add a line to the `sudoers` file in order to allow this user to run only `tripwire` using `sudo` privileges.
+   We will add a line to the `sudoers` file in order to allow this user to run only `tripwire` using `sudo` privileges.

     - Run `sudo visudo`